FindMySchool LogoFindMySchool

 Applications are made directly to the college, typically through its online application route.
 The college advises applying early because it is oversubscribed and subject availability can tighten as the cycle progresses.
 Interviews may form part of the process, with enrolment occurring around late August once GCSE results are known.

-In the latest dataset, 53.27% of entries achieved A* to B, with 6.24% at A*.
-Overall performance sits broadly in line with the middle 35% of A-level providers in England (25th to 60th percentile), which often reflects a broad, mixed-intake sixth form college.
+In the current rounded A-level dataset, around 50% of entries achieved A* to B, with around 10% at A*.
+The current FindMySchool ranking places the college 1,182nd in England and 3rd in Woking, within the middle 35% of A-level providers in England (25th to 60th percentile), which often reflects a broad, mixed-intake sixth form college.

 The typical teaching day runs from 8.45am to 4.05pm, Monday to Friday, with independent study time built into the week.
 Wednesday afternoon is reserved for extracurricular activities, which form a significant part of the wider learning offer.